Dpdl-io/DpdlEngine/README.md

  fi
 ```

-Dpdl comes with a very compact and portable **scripting engine** and an **extensible API interface** for the development of
-applications and embedded system software and in particular is ideal to foster rapid application development and rapid prototyping.
-Embedded ANSI C code, OCaml and Clojure can also be <ins>dynamically compiled in memory at runtime</ins> in order to achieve <ins>faster execution</ins> performance.

-Further, Dpdl can be used to encode, store, control and query data efficiently also on small memory footprint devices via a custom data container referred to as 'DpdlPacket'.

-This makes Dpdl suitable for a wide range of use-cases and applications in particular also for <ins>Hardware programming</ins>.

 ## Features

 * **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform)